opensearch-project/data-prepper/data-prepper-plugins/key-value-processor/README.md

 ## Configuration
 * `source` - The field in the message that will be parsed.
   * Default: `message`
 * `destination` - The field the parsed source will be output to.
 This will overwrite any preexisting data for that key.
+If `destination` is set to `null`, the parsed fields will be written to the root of the event.
   * Default: `parsed_message`
 * `field_delimiter_regex` - A regex specifying the delimiter between key/value pairs.
 Special regex characters such as `[` and `]` must be escaped using `\\`.
   * There is no default.